vulcainjs/vulcain-samples/09-Using stubs/README.md

 Every request will produce the same result.

-> Note that stub header are propagated between requests.
+> Note that stub headers are propagated accross requests.
 So you can stub any service in your request pipeline.
 For example, try to run sample 05, with the following header : "x-vulcain-save-stub-session: session1=^SampleService-1\.0$"